-Parents can also access support and guidance from Derbyshire Information Advice and Support Service for SEND::
+Parents can also access support and guidance from Derbyshire Information Advice and Support Service for SEND:

 How is Swanwick Primary School accessible to children with SEND?

-After-school provision is accessible to all children, including those with SEND.·
+• After-school provision is accessible to all children, including those with SEND

-Extra-curricular activities, including Residential trips, are accessible for children with SEND.
+• Extra-curricular activities, including residential trips, are accessible for children with SEND

 How will we support your child during a transition?

 We recognise that transitions can be difficult for a child with SEND, and we take steps to ensure that any transition is a smooth as possible.

 If your child is joining us from another school:

 If your child is moving to another school:

 When moving classes in school:

-• If your child would be helped by a book/passport to support them in understand moving on, then one will be made for them.·
+• If your child would be helped by a book/passport to support them in understand moving on, then one will be made for them

-How will we support your child’s emotional and social development?
-We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
+We recognise that some children have extra social and emotional needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiety, and being uncommunicative.
-All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development and use Emotion Coaching, relational and restorative practices.
-However, for those children who find aspects of this difficult we offer The P Pod as a provision.
+All classes follow a structured PSHE (Personal, Social, Health and Economic education) curriculum to support this development and use Emotion Coaching, relational and restorative practices.
+However, for those children who find aspects of this very difficult, we offer The PPod as a provision for more tailored support.
 More information on this can be found on the School Website under PPod.

-A whole staff with training and experience in listening and guiding children to develop their social and emotional skills.
-If your child still needs extra support, with your permission the SENCo will access further support through the Team Around the Family (TAF) process or involvement of counselling agencies such as CAMHS or our Behaviour Support Team.
+Staff have access to regular training and experiences in listening and guiding children to develop their social and emotional skills.
+If your child still needs extra support, with your permission, the SENCo will access further support through our Early Help Offer process or involvement of counselling agencies such as CAMHS or our Behaviour Support Team.
 More information can be found about our Early Help Offer on the school website.